mltn123/ipRotator/README.md

 # ipRotator
 R Package to Rotate IPs using AWS
-Useful for Webscraping with R , using PAWS AWS SDK.
+Useful for Web Scraping with R , using PAWS AWS SDK.